Bank Of Japan Stands Pat Ahead Of Fed Decision - UrduPoint

 Japan's central bankers said they would continue to monitor "downside risks to economic activity and prices, mainly regarding developments in overseas economies" after their two-day meeting finished on Tuesday.

-"The Bank will not hesitate to take additional easing measures if there is a greater possibility that the momentum towards achieving the price stability target will be lost," it added.
+The BoJ has argued that prolonged periods of low growth and low inflation have created a "deflation mindset" that continues to weigh on the national economy.

-BoJ governor Haruhiko Kuroda, who will meet the press later in the day, has argued that prolonged periods of low growth and low inflation have created a "deflation mindset" that continues to weigh on the national economy.
+But the bank says that Japan's economy has been on "a moderate expanding trend".

-But he argues that Japan's economy has been on "a moderate expanding trend".
+"We are clearly indicating that we shall not hesitate to take additional easing measures if there is a greater possibility that the momentum toward achieving the price stability target will be lost," BoJ governor Haruhiko Kuroda told a press conference.

 Investors expect the US Federal Reserve to cut its policy rate by 25 points after its policy meeting on Wednesday.